jexp/batch-import/readme.md

 ## Parameters

+*First parameter* MIGHT be the property-file name then it has to end with .properties, then this file will be used and all other parameters are consumed as usual

 *First parameter* is the graph database directory, a new db will be created in the directory except when `batch_import.keep_db=true` is set in `batch.properties`.

 *Second parameter* supply a comma separated list of nodes-files